You may wish to see an introductory page to this section with a map first.

 Details of the fortress

 In 1838 Helmuth Karl Bernhard Graf (Count) von Moltke (*) travelled extensively in this region as adviser to the Sultan on how to modernize the Ottoman army.
 He visited the fortress of Birecik which still had three or four levels of outer defences, with crenellated walls.
 A tunnel led to a groundwater source and thus provided the defendants with a water supply.
-You may wish to see an image of the fortress in the early XXth century (opens in another window).

 (left) Bird sanctuary; (right) protected species

 Today Birecik is best known for housing a bird sanctuary for rare species, in particular a black bald ibis (Geronticus Eremita).
 It is a migratory bird which comes to Birecik in summer for breeding.
 True to its name it preferred to conduct a hermit's life on the day the material for this page was gathered.
+You can see it in the image used as background for this page.

 Museum of Oriental Antiquities of Istanbul: VIIIth century BC relief found at Hadatu/Arslan Tash, an Assyrian town not far from Birecik in northern Syria